-The PHA may adopt one community-wide waiting list or site-based waiting lists.
-The PHA must obtain approval from HUD through submission of its Annual Plan before it may offer site-based waiting lists.
+HAWC may adopt one community-wide waiting list or site-based waiting lists.
+HAWC must obtain approval from HUD through submission of its Annual Plan before it may offer site-based waiting lists.
 Site-based waiting lists allow families to select the development where they wish to reside and must be consistent with all applicable civil rights and fair housing laws and regulations [24 CFR 903.7(b)(2)].

-The PHA will maintain one single community-wide waiting list for its developments.
-Within the list, the PHA will designate subparts to easily identify who should be offered the next available unit (i.e. mixed populations, general occupancy, unit size, and accessible units).
+HAWC will maintain one single community-wide waiting list for its developments.
+Within the list, HAWC will designate subparts to easily identify who should be offered the next available unit (i.e. mixed populations, general occupancy, unit size, and accessible units).

-The PHA will not adopt site-based waiting lists.
+HAWC will not adopt site-based waiting lists.